 No wonder investors get all hot and bothered about making small contributions to their portfolios on a regular basis.
 It just makes good investing sense.

-The Rule of 72 is an equally intriguing formula to apply to your business.
+The Rule of 72 is an equally intriguing formula that serves as a compound growth calculator for your business.
 At your current growth rate, how many years will it take to double the size of your business?

 - At $10 million you’re looking to grow by $1.5 million.

 - At $75 million your growth target is an additional $11.25 million in revenue.

 - And at $500 million you’ve got to find a whopping $75 million in new revenue.

 Ok, wait!
 I just blew a hole in my logic.
 15% growth is pretty attainable when you’re small, but the larger you get the more compound growth gets in your way.
 The growth target just keeps getting bigger and bigger and bigger.
 And that means your business model, infrastructure, and brand all have to rapidly evolve to serve the ever-increasing demands of compounding growth.